-What to choose
+What to drink

-Tap water is the ideal choice as it provides fluid without calories or the sugars that can potentially damage teeth.
+Tap water is ideal as it provides fluid without calories or the sugars that can potentially damage teeth.
 Water should be freely available to those attending the session or if this is not possible encourage your group to bring water in a refillable water bottle.